tiliv/anecdote/README.md

 ## Dev

-CI/CD has no build steps and expects our local build to be committed for now.

 To see good changes on the dev server:

 1. Use `$ bin/build-local.sh` after changes to `docs/index.html`, `docs/_data/payload.js`, `docs/.well-known/manifest.json`.
 These files represent the foundation and probably shouldn't be changing once they settle.